rust-lang/rust/text/0000-deprecate-anonymous-parameters.md

 # Motivation
 [motivation]: #motivation

 Anonymous parameters are a [historic accident].
-They do not pose any significant problems, but lead to a number of annoyances.
+They cause a number of technical annoyances.

 1. Surprising pattern syntax in traits